 Although China has only three percent of the world’s vehicles it accounts for 24 percent of the world’s traffic fatalities.
 The death rate from accidents is 5.5 times higher in China than in the United States.
 China has about 85 million passenger cars plying its roads, about 40 percent fewer than in the United States.
-Yet 67,759 people died in road accidents in China in 2009, according to official statistics---more than twice the number in the U.S. the same year.
+Yet 67,759 people died in road accidents in China in 2009, according to official statistics — more than twice the number in the U.S. the same year.

 In 2003, 104,372 people were killed and 494,174 people were injured on China's roads.
 There was a decline in the number of fatalities by 13.7 percent and injures by 12.1 percent from 2002.
 The total number of recorded accidents was 667,507, 13.7 percent fewer than the year before.
 The decline was attributed to the SARS outbreak, which reduced the amount of traffic on the roads.

 Dangerous Driving and Reasons for Traffic Accidents in China

 China's roads are among the world's most dangerous, with traffic and safety laws widely flouted.
 Drivers looking to maximise profits often load their buses with too many passengers, sometimes triggering deadly incidents.
 The high numbers of traffic deaths are blamed on the large number of inexperienced drivers, treacherous road conditions, reckless driving, and poor quality of motor vehicles.
 Almost two thirds of the of traffic fatalities occur on rural roads.
 Most accidents involve some kind of driver negligence.
 Alcohol, tired drivers, overloading and speeding are often involved.
 Reports of trains colliding with cars, hit-and-run accidents and drunk driving are common.

 The reduction in fatalities and accidents has been attributed to safety campaigns and better management of commercial vehicles.
 Effort to reduce accidents include a number of scare tactics.
 Gory pictures are posted on bulletin boards.
 On the side of highways signs proclaim: “65 Crashes and 31 Fatalities” or “Due to Speeding 53 People Have Died on This Turn.”

-Traffic Accident Customs
+Traffic Accident Customs and Description

 Crowds often gather around accidents out of curiosity and to ensure justice is served.
 When a pedestrian is killed by a car the driver faces a maximum liability that varies from about $4,100 in rural Shaanxi to more than $37,000 in Shanghai.
 When a person is merely injured there is no such cap.
 These liability rules have created some twisted incentives such as drivers hitting pedestrians and then running over them in an effort to kill them so they can get out of paying hospital and compensation costs.

-Wrecked cars are placed on the top of polls with slogans warning drivers to drive carefully.
+When a large accident occur drivers tend to stay where they are in the middle of the road as they wait for police to sort out blame rather than pulling over to the side of the road.
+Wrecked cars are sometimes placed on the top of polls with slogans warning drivers to drive carefully.
 In Tibet one has the words “Four People Died” painted acroess the back.
 There are also billboards that keep tally of the number of accidents and fatalities for a particular stretch of road with changeable numbers and features driving proverbs like: “40 kph Is the safest/ 80 kph is Dangerous.
 100 kph Is Bound for the Hospital.”
 [Source: Peter Hessler, The New Yorker]

 Drunk Driving in China